Student Clubs

 Student Chapter of the American Society of Landscape Architects (SCASLA)

 The ASLA student chapter is a student organization that is affiliated with the American Society of Landscape Architects.
 Our mission is to promote education, community involvement, student activities, a sense of spirit and pride, wise planning, and artful design of our cultural and natural environments.
-ASLA involvement is quite extensive -- from community clean-ups, Habitats for Humanity, Open House activities, garden show exhibits, national professional and student conference participation, interdisciplinary activities, and inviting guest speakers to share their knowledge.
+ASLA involvement is extensive -- from community clean-ups, Habitats for Humanity, Open House activities, garden show exhibits, national professional and student conference participation, interdisciplinary activities, and inviting guest speakers to share their knowledge.

 Facebook page: https://www.facebook.com/groups/2212662866/